Timeline: Ireland and abortion

 It votes 64% to 36% in favour of having no restrictions in early pregnancy.

-The chairperson, Justice Mary Laffoy, said: "The members voted that they wanted to remove Article 40.3.3 from the constitution, and for the avoidance of doubt, to replace it with a provision in the constitution, which would make it clear that termination of pregnancy, any rights of the unborn, and any rights of the pregnant woman are matters for the Oireachtas.
+The chairperson, Justice Mary Laffoy, said: "The members voted that they wanted to remove Article 40.3.3 from the constitution, and for the avoidance of doubt, to replace it with a provision in the constitution, which would make it clear that termination of pregnancy, any rights of the unborn, and any rights of the pregnant woman are matters for the Oireachtas (Irish Parliament).

 "In other words, it would be solely a matter for the Oireachtas to decide how to legislate on these issues."